pawmart/fms-cli-phalcon/www/PROGRESS.md

 Next time I would probably create a composer library and bundle integration with that library.

 	- Based on behat scenarios, lets write our console tasks...
+	- Task command creation and manager to extract it from the task itself.

+I think i will stop here. ;) A lot of things are not addressed, like assertions, or full test coverage or proper service layer managing objects business logic and most certainly current api having issues.

+Probably enough for the demo ;)

 ----